 Benefits of Green Building

-Buildings are responsible for an enormous amount of national energy use, resource consumption and greenhouse gas emissions.
-As the demand for more sustainable building options increases, green construction is becoming increasingly profitable and desirable within the U.S. construction market.
+Buildings are responsible for an enormous amount of global energy use, resource consumption and greenhouse gas emissions.
+As the demand for more sustainable building options increases, green construction is becoming increasingly profitable and desirable within the international construction market.

-Buildings account for almost 40 percent of national CO2 emissions and out-consume both the industrial and transportation sectors, but LEED-certified buildings have 34 percent lower CO2 emissions, consume 25 percent less energy and 11 percent less water, and have diverted more than 80 million tons of waste from landfills.
+In the United States alone, buildings account for almost 40 percent of national CO2 emissions and out-consume both the industrial and transportation sectors, but LEED-certified buildings have 34 percent lower CO2 emissions, consume 25 percent less energy and 11 percent less water, and have diverted more than 80 million tons of waste from landfills.
+1

 Green building is cost-effective

-- Upfront investment in green building makes properties more valuable, with an average expected increase in value of four percent.
-By virtue of lowered maintenance and energy costs the return on investment from green building is rapid: green retrofit projects are generally expected to pay for themselves in just seven years.
+- Upfront investment in green building makes properties more valuable, with an average expected increase in value of 4 percent.
+By virtue of lowered maintenance and energy costs the return on investment from green building is rapid: green retrofit projects are generally expected to pay for itself in just seven years.
+3

 The benefits of green building are expanding the market and breaking records

-- As of August 2015, more than 13.8 billion square feet of building space is LEED-certified.
-More than 675 million square feet of real estate space became LEED-certified in 2014, representing a 13.2 percent jump from 2013.
+- As of May 2016, more than 15 billion square feet of building space is LEED-certified worldwide.
+More than 851 million square feet of real estate space became LEED-certified in 2015, representing a 10.4 percent jump from 2014.
 The green building market is poised to break this record again in 2015 with LEED-certification being reported as a top sustainable goal for both public and private organizations.

 LEED buildings perform better and are internationally acclaimed

-- LEED is the international standard of excellence in green building, with more than 72,500 LEED projects in over 150 countries as of August 2015.
+- LEED is the international standard of excellence in green building, with more than 79,100 LEED projects in over 160 countries and territories.

 - LEED projects are getting results across the board, scoring an average ENERGY STAR score of 89 points out of a possible 100.
 In a study of 7,100 certified construction projects, more than 90 percent were improving energy performance by at least 10 percent.